dairycultist/natsucraft/README.md

 >[!NOTE]
 >A mod for Minecraft b1.7.3 made with StationAPI.
 Beta Minecraft is very nice because of its simplicity, but it doesn't really have a lot of content, so you can't play it for very long.
-I want to add more content that leans into light-fantasy survival, without making it bloated like I feel modern Minecraft is.
+I want to add more content that leans into **soft-fantasy casual survival**, without making it bloated like I feel modern Minecraft is.
 I'm not gonna make changes to the base-game loop/feel.

 # My mod

-What do I like about Minecraft?
-Maybe I should actually play it to find out lol

 ### Implemented